When will we get self-driving cars? Today, but not in the way you think.

 Additionally, setting up this scenario on the road is expensive and a safety concern.
 The AI system still needs to see this scenario numerous times to learn how to perceive it.
 Therefore, training the AI for this scenario in the real world isn’t feasible.

 This is where ANSYS simulation comes into play.
 It helps engineers set up AI training scenarios in a fast, safe and cost-effective environment.
-To learn how, watch Simulation Driven Innovation for an Autonomous Future or come visit ANSYS at CES.

 Once the autonomous vehicle perceives its surroundings, it then needs to make decisions.
 Every possible decision needs to be validated to ensure safety.

 The challenge is that the surroundings that influence the autonomous vehicle’s decisions are governed by thousands of parameters, such as: